 Enjoy a taste of fall with these dairy free, gluten free pumpkin muffins.
 These tender muffins are so simple to make, and full of wonderful autumn flavor!

 Does anything say autumn like pumpkin muffins?
-Do you walk by bakeries and stores and long for all the pumpkin spice goodies at this time of year?
+Do you walk by bakeries and stores and long for all the pumpkin spice desserts at this time of year?

 If so, I feel you!
 It’s hard to feel like you are missing out because you can’t eat gluten or dairy or nuts.
 The good news is gluten free pumpkin muffins are pretty easy to make, and they are super tasty.

-Yes, this recipe will work if you use fresh baked pumpkin.
+- Pumpkin – You will need to use 100% pure pumpkin puree for this recipe, not pumpkin pie filling.
+This recipe will work if you use fresh baked pumpkin, if you prefer to do that.
 You can read about how to do that here.

 - Mix the wet ingredients together.